Ritten11/drylab_iGEM2021_ART/README.md

 In addition to extracting the activity, the natural logarithm of the activity is also determined and stored as "Corrected activity".
 This is a preprocessing step needed for the ART.
-Both the "Activity" and "Corrected activity" of the samples contained on the 96 well-plate are written into `Sample_list.csv`.
+Both the "Activity" and "Corrected activity" of the samples contained on the 96 well-plate are written into `sample_list.csv`.

 ## Step 3
 Step 3 is covered in `Performing_ART_analysis.ipynb`.
 All the Machine Learning used for our project is covered in this